 About Madurai Water Intelligence

-An open-source water intelligence platform for Tamil Nadu cities - starting with Chennai and Madurai - built to make public data accessible and actionable.
+An open-source water intelligence platform for Indian cities - Chennai and Madurai live, Bengaluru onboarding - built to make public data accessible and actionable.

 Sections are collapsed by default.
 Click any heading to expand it.